 Profiling

-Enable Profiling
+Enable profiling

-of the statistical data.
+to force the commit of statistical data.

-), the CPU usage (CPU
+), CPU usage (CPU

-), the memory usage (TEMP_DB_RAM_PEAK
+), memory usage (TEMP_DB_RAM_PEAK

 and PERSISTENT_DB_RAM_PEAK

-), or the network communication (NET
+), and network usage (NET

-).
-Additionally, the number of processed
+The profile also shows the number of processed

 rows (OBJECT_ROWS

-), the number of resulting rows (OUT_ROWS
+) and the number of resulting rows (OUT_ROWS

-), and additional information about a part
+), plus any additional information about each execution part

 (REMARKS

-Column | Meaning |
+Column | Description |

 ---|---|